Session types in AttendFirst: work and break categories

-What’s in the list
+What’s in the list (Setup → Check-in Types)

 /admin/settings/session-types.
 Each row has a name and a Work or Break badge.

-Adding a session type to the list
+Adding a session type

 - Name (required).
 Example: Site Visit, Client Meeting, Lunch Break.